Mid Mountains Legal Blog

 Initial negotiations can begin as soon as the applicant gives notice to the executor/administrator of the estate that they intend to make a claim for provision or further provision.
 Exchanging offers at this early stage can help parties understand the other’s position.

-The parties agree on a mediator (or to not have a mediator).
-The Court may order a “Court-annexed mediation” where a Registrar of the Court acts as the mediator to facilitate the discussion.
+The Court requires that the parties then attempt a mediation (Supreme Court Practice Note SC EQ 07).
+The parties agree on a mediator and whether the mediation will be in person or virtual.
+The Court may order a “Court-annexed mediation” where a Court Registrar acts as the mediator to facilitate the discussion.

 How does a mediation work?